GoogleCloudPlatform/samples-style-guide/content/en/_index.md

   // make a request with the client
 }
 {{< /tab >}}
+{{< tab header="Go" >}}
+// Initialize a client once and reuse it to send multiple requests.
+Clients
+// are safe to use across goroutines.
+When the client is no longer needed,
+// call the Close method to cleanup its resources. ctx := context.Background() c, err := foo.NewClient(ctx)
+if err != nil {
+    fmt.Fprintf(w, "failed to initialize foo.Client: %v", err) return err
+}
+defer c.Close()

+// make a request with the client...
+{{< /tab >}}
 {{< tab header="Python" >}}

 # NOTE FOR SAMPLE AUTHOR:
 # **DO NOT include this comment block in the sample.**
 # The comment below about clients applies to gRPC-based clients (clients with GAPIC_AUTO in .repo-metadata.json).
 For google-api-python-client, see https://googleapis.github.io/google-api-python-client/docs/thread_safety.html#the-httplib2http-objects-are-not-thread-safe.
 For other libraries, consult with
 # the library owner.

 # Initialize client that will be used to send requests across threads.
 This
 # client only needs to be created once, and can be reused for multiple requests.
 # After completing all of your requests, call the "__exit__()" method to safely
 # clean up any remaining background resources.
 Alternatively, use the client as
 # a context manager.
 with dlp_v2.DlpServiceClient() as dlp_client:
     # make a request with the client